Kidney Ureter And Suprarenal Gland Question And Answers

 • Medially

-• The anterior layer passes anterior to renal vessels and joins with the anterior layer of opposite side, in front of the abdominal aorta and inferior vena cava
+• The anterior layer passes anterior to renal vessels and joins with the anterior layer on the opposite side, in front of the abdominal aorta and inferior vena cava

 • Posterior layer blends with psoas fascia and gets attached to lumbar vertebral bodies